JoshAtticus/CompressorEdge/README.md

 </div>

 > [!IMPORTANT]
-> Development of Compressor Edge has no fixed schedule, and Compressor Edge takes priority over Compressor Edge.
+> Development of Compressor Edge has no fixed schedule, and Compressor takes priority over Compressor Edge.

 > [!TIP]
 > Looking for something more user friendly?
 Try the original Compressor app [here](https://github.com/JoshAtticus/Compressor)